 - The lodge is a good size with a maximum of about 16 guests

-- They typically like to keep to a maximum of six people per game vehicle, which is really nice
+- They typically like to keep to a maximum of six people per game vehicle so it’s not crowded

 - Their game vehicles are a bit nicer than most other lodges, with storage/tables in between two seats in the first two rows